 Who owns the shop?

-What events have you done at the shop in the past few years?
+What events have you done at Daily Grind in the past few years?

-What changes have you noticed in the scene since the shop opened?
+What changes have you noticed in the scene since the store opened?

-What does Grove Street offer that mail-order doesn’t?
+What does Daily Grind offer that mail-order doesn’t?

 Strangest experience selling an Animal product: